 Decades later the scrolls were still being studied amidst an air of controversy.
 Some felt the slow progress and continuing delay in publication was a conspiracy by the Vatican.
 They alleged that access to the material was being limited to only a few select Catholic scholars in an attempt to suppress any connection between the scrolls and Jesus.
 They claim the Vatican was keen to distance Christianity from the Essenes as it could undermine the uniqueness of Jesus.
-However, the connection between Jesus and the sect, as well as any conspiracy were always denied by conservative scroll scholars.
+However, the connection between Jesus and the sect, as well as any conspiracy was always denied by conservative scroll scholars.

 The Hunt Intensifies

-“He shall admit into the Covenant of Grace all those who have freely devoted themselves to the observance of G-d’s precepts, that they maybe joined to the counsel of G-d and may live perfectly before Him in accordance with all that has been revealed…”
+“He shall admit into the Covenant of Grace all those who have freely devoted themselves to the observance of G-d’s precepts, that they may be joined to the counsel of G-d and may live perfectly before Him in accordance with all that has been revealed…”

 Echoing through the passages of time, these words resonated in the ears of French Catholic priest, Father Roland De Vaux.
 A monk of the Dominican monastic order (and one of Palestine’s most respected archaeologists), De Vaux was a leading scholar at the Ecole Biblique – the same French School of Biblical Archaeology that had dismissed Mar Samuel’s scrolls as fakes only months before.

 With the discovery of the scrolls, Father De Vaux and British archaeologist, G. Lankester Harding – head of Jordan’s Antiquities Department – hastily organized a team of archaeologists to investigate the Dead Sea caves.
-To their surprise they found the usually deserted wilderness full of Bedouin treasure seekers – furiously digging up every cave they could find.
+To their surprise, they found the usually deserted wilderness full of Bedouin treasure seekers – furiously digging up every cave they could find.
 De Vaux and Harding’s professional team lost no time in commencing their own excavations.

 In one site alone, Cave 4, Bedouin treasure seekers unearthed about 15,000 fragments – the remains of at least 500 scrolls.
-Scroll hunting was fast becoming big business for the Bedouins.
+Scroll hunting was fast becoming a big business for the Bedouins.

-Whilst at the caves, De Vaux and Harding briefly visited Khirbet Qumran – an ancient ruin on a small plateau less than a 100 meters from Cave 4.
+Whilst at the caves, De Vaux and Harding briefly visited Khirbet Qumran – an ancient ruin on a small plateau less than 100 meters from Cave 4.
 Long believed to be the remains of a Roman fort from the 3rd or 4th century AD, De Vaux and Harding dismissed the site as completely unconnected to the scrolls.

 The flood of material from the caves continued to pour into the office of Jordan’s Antiquities Department, housed in East Jerusalem’s Rockefeller Museum.
 Carried in every conceivable container, many were brought in the cigarette packs of the period [including cigarette boxes].

-At first Harding paid for each fragment as a separate find, which tragically lead to some Bedouins breaking up many parchments to maximize their income.
-Eventually Harding got wise to the trick and began paying a standard price per square inch of parchment.
+At first, Harding paid for each fragment as a separate find, which tragically lead to some Bedouins breaking up many parchments to maximize their income.
+Eventually, Harding got wise to the trick and began paying a standard price per square inch of parchment.

 Putting the Pieces Together